Home

 /

-He had dark curly hair and pale skin, he had a lovely penis, he was in a room with nice slightly reddish-toned wood floors, like the color of cedar, though no one makes cedarwood floors.
+When I first saw him he was sitting in a room with nice slightly reddish-toned wood floors, like the color of cedar, though no one makes cedarwood floors.
 Though his profile said he was 42, it may not have been his actual age.
 He looked like he could be anywhere between 32 and 45.
 He showed me a pendant made of red coral that his mother in law had given him, as he liked the necklace I wear, the jade pendant of a spider on a foot.
 I watched him orgasm and it was beautiful: the intensity of his face; this is what men look for when they look for videos of women.
 During our chat, I told him about my love for Jewish men, and he told me that the Jewish girls in Borough Park used to giggle when he passed by.
 They must have thought he was Jewish: “I suppose it’s the hair,” he said.
 Once, a woman on the train had asked him about the book he was reading; it was a novel of Umberto Eco’s, and the woman studied semiotics.
 He grew up in Utah, but not to Mormons.
-It is a lovely land, according to him.
+It is a lovely land, he said.

 /

-I got an email last night from one of the guys who seems very interested in my person but who doesn’t tip me very much because he seems to want the “real thing.”
-Normally these types of clients are known as pests to sex workers, but I think of this as just another opportunity to support and hone my craft as a kind of American Courtesan of the Internet.
+Last night I got an email from one of the guys who seems very interested in my person, but who doesn’t tip me very much because he seems to want the “real thing.”
+These types of clients are generally considered irritating pests to us sex workers.
+But I think of this as just another opportunity to support and hone my craft as a kind of American Courtesan of the Internet.
+What shall I do to both fan and make reasonable his desire?

 /